Visiting Student Scholarship Program

-- Applicants must be in good standing at an accredited U.S. Medical School, must meet standard VSAS application requirements for the UCLA Head and Neck Surgery 490.01 Elective, and must be available to rotate at UCLA.
-Rotation dates for the fall semester are expected to be confirmed in early to mid March.
+- Applicants must be in good standing at an accredited U.S. Medical School, must meet standard VSLO application requirements for the UCLA Head and Neck Surgery 490.01 Elective, and must be available to rotate at UCLA.
+Rotation dates for the fall semester are expected to be confirmed in early to mid-March.

 Competitive applicants will have demonstrated:

-- Academic achievement (indicated by transcripts and letter of recommendation included in VSAS application).
+- Academic achievement (indicated by transcripts and letter of recommendation included in VSLO application).